Use special techniques to calm difficult situations

 Avoid pulling or grabbing their hand if they don’t offer or willingly accept, that may feel like an attack to someone who is already distressed.

-When holding their hand, try to stand on their dominant side (their writing side).
+When holding their hand, try to stand on their dominant side (their writing or eating hand).
 This will make them more comfortable and help them relax – see the example at 4 min 43 sec in video.

 Note: Teepa demonstrates her Hand Under Hand method in detail at 1 min 42 sec in the video.

 3. Take exaggerated deep breaths, putting the emphasis on breathing out (1 min 17 sec in video)